slack-86/terraform-beginner-bootcamp-2023/journal/week2.md

 - Update
 - Delete

-The four basic acitions of storage
+The four basic acitions of a storage system